gloveboxes/Ignite-Zava-MCP-Server-and-PostgreSQL-Sample/README.md

 ## Running the MCP Server

+You can run the MCP server in two ways:

+### Option 1: Local Development with Docker Compose

-The easiest way to run the complete stack (PostgreSQL + MCP Server) is using Docker Compose:
+The easiest way to run the complete stack (PostgreSQL + MCP Server) locally is using Docker Compose:

 ### Start the Stack